 How Paul Manafort is connected to Trump, Russia investigation

-Paul Manafort was convicted of eight bank and tax fraud charges in August, becoming the first campaign associate of President Trump to be found guilty by a jury in part of Special Counsel Robert Mueller’s long-running probe.
+Manafort has been the subject of an investigation over his dealings in Ukraine several years ago — he didn’t file as a foreign agent until June 2017.
+But Mueller has incorporated that investigation into his probe of Russian meddling in the 2016 presidential election and possible collusion with Trump associates.

-Manafort has been the subject of a long-running investigation over his dealings in Ukraine several years ago – for which he didn’t file as a foreign agent until June 2017.
-But Mueller has incorporated that investigation into his own probe of Russian meddling in the 2016 election and possible collusion with Trump associates.
+Manafort was convicted on multiple counts of financial fraud last year in connection with his Ukranian work, and is in prison.
+In November, Mueller accused Manafort of lying "on a variety of subject matters" since his plea deal, thus violating that agreement.

 Read on for a look at Manafort's work with the Trump campaign and how he is connected to the Russia investigation.